 Hutcheson’s Boys School.
 Glasgow University.
 Brasenose College, Oxford.

-1901: Finished his studies as a lawyer and was called to the Bar.
-Became private secretary to Lord Milner who was the High Commissioner for South Africa.
+1901: Buchan finishes his studies as a lawyer and is called to the Bar.
+He becomes private secretary to Lord Milner who was the High Commissioner for South Africa.

-1903: John Buchan returned to Britain to become a director of the firm of Nelson’s the publishing house.
+1903: He returns to Britain to become a director of the firm of Nelson’s the publishing house.

-1909: He had begun writing adventure stories in his spare time which culminated in the publication of his first novel “Prester John.
+1909: He had begun writing adventure stories in his spare time which culminates in the publication of his first novel “Prester John”.

-1914: At the start of the First World War he served on the staff at Army headquarters a post he held until 1917.
+1914: At the start of the First World War he serves on the staff at Army headquarters, a post he held until 1917.

-1927: Elected Member of Parliament for the Scottish Universities.
+1927: He is elected Member of Parliament for the Scottish Universities.

-1932: John Buchan wrote a biography of Sir Walter Scott.
+1932: Buchan writes a biography of Sir Walter Scott.

-1935: Raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.
+1935: He is raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.

-1937: Made a Privy Councillor and Chancellor of Edinburgh University.
+1937: He is made a Privy Councillor and Chancellor of the University of Edinburgh.

 1909: “Prester John”.